build-trust/ockam/CONTRIBUTING.md

 If you have a new idea about how Ockam can be more useful, please create a feature request as a Github [issue](https://github.com/ockam-network/ockam/issues/new).
 Explain the feature in detail, why it would be useful and how it will impact the Ockam codebase and community.

-## Contribute Code
+## Contribute code

-### Development Environment
+### Build environments
 The primary way to build Ockam code is by using the included `./build` bash script.
-This script requires recent versions of Bash and Docker installed on your development machine.
+This script requires recent versions of Bash and Docker (or Docker Toolbox) installed on your development machine.

-Optionally, you can also work with Vagrant and Virtualbox installed on your development machine to create a Debian virtual machine that includes Docker and Bash.

-The `Vagrantfile` to create this virtual machine is included, run:
+Alternatively, if you have Vagrant and Virtualbox installed on your development machine, you can create a Debian virtual machine that includes Docker and Bash.
+The `Vagrantfile` to create this virtual machine is included; just run:

 ```
 vagrant up && vagrant ssh
 ```

-to work inside the Debian VM.
+to work inside the Debian virtual machine.

-### Build
+### Building

-The primary way to build Ockam code is by using the included `./build` bash script.

-The build script in turn uses Docker's multistage builds to create several tool images that always run the build in a predictable, pinned environment and deliver reproducible builds.
+`./build` uses Docker's multistage builds to create several tool images that always run the build in a predictable, pinned environment and deliver reproducible builds.

 To run a full build, run: